We help people repair plastic

 Visa, MC, American Express, Discover, PayPal

-With the Kayak and Canoe, or "KC" Welder Pro, you can create permanent repairs to your cracked kayak or cracked canoe.
-This kayak repair kit / canoe repair kit comes with everything you need to make a quality weld.
+With the Kayak and Canoe "KC" Welder Pro, you can create permanent repairs to your cracked kayak or cracked canoe.
+This repair kit comes with everything you need to make a quality weld.

 The difference between LDPE (low density polyethylene) and HDPE (high density polyethylene) is the length of the molecule chains.
 HDPE has longer molecular chains than LDPE and the melting temperature of HDPE is often higher than that of LDPE.